sujal-coder/Device-Failure-Project/README.md

 The attributes are all integers, but many have the appearance of being error codes, with a large percentage of 0 values and large gaps between frequent occurances.
 This is common with devices that may have error codes that are bit encoded (eg. 2,4,8,16...1024, etc.).
 In a real world analysis, attempting to learn more about the meaning of the error codes  that may be well documented, might help to develop categorical variables with more predictive power than treating the attributes as integer.

-See the accompanying lab notebook for density plots that help describe the distributions.
  Below is a table of summary values for each attribute.
 A few observations:

 + 6 attributes have very high percentage of zero values.
 These could be error codes or some other indicator
 + many of the attributes are heavily skewed.
 These should be transformed for some analyses although this wasn't necessary for my models.